fmalina/revisions-blocl/activism/lifeanaturalhistory.md

 capacity to support life.
-The arguments against the abolition of slavery that were proffered in the Houses of Parliament at the end of the eighteenth century are almost exactly the same as the arguments put forward today about why our economy can’t move away from fossil fuels to renewable energy, provide living-wage jobs for all, or defend the skies, forests and water.
+The arguments against the abolition of slavery that were proffered in the Houses of Parliament at the end of the eighteenth century are almost exactly the same as the arguments put forward today about why our economy can't move away from fossil fuels to renewable energy, provide living-wage jobs for all, or defend the skies, forests and water.
 If we are to survive, every citizen must be enlisted to accomplish this task and that will not be possible unless we cease the worldwide war on the poor and mark a road to